freeCodeCamp/freeCodeCamp/docs/language-lead-handbook.md

 ## How to update Crowdin Glossary

 > [!TIP]
-> An updated glossary helps in having an homogeneus translation of technical terms.
+> An updated glossary helps in having an homogeneous translation of technical terms.

 The Crowdin Glossary is kept in the [crowdin-glossaries](https://github.com/freeCodeCamp/crowdin-glossaries) repository.